Genusbiz/docs/users/analyze-report-and-discover/analysis/office-add-ins/content-add-in-guide-(-powerpoint,-excel-).md

 [UserGuide16]: ./media/UserGuide16.png "Click Save as image"

-**In order to use the Genus content add-in for Excel or PowerPoint you must first ensure that your office admin within your company has installed the add-in and made it available to you.
+**In order to use the content add-in for Excel or PowerPoint you must first ensure that your office admin within your company has installed the add-in and made it available to you.
 Also note that if you need to send a PowerPoint or Excel containing this add-in the receipient must also have access to the add-in OR see [Save As Image](#save-as-image)**